We are currently accepting applications for the 2018-2019 academic year.

 Candidates selected for an interview will show a deep commitment to working in public behavioral health settings, be in good academic standing in the MSW Program at CSUSM, and confirm that they have been accepted to an eligible behavioral health internship.
 Other desirable candidate qualities include diversity, experience as a consumer of behavioral health services, and ability to speak a language other than English.

-Selected students will be notified in person and will be required to attend an IBH Program Orientation and Contract Signing by May 30th, 2017.
+Selected students will be notified in person and will be required to attend an IBH Program Orientation and Contract Signing.

 IMPORTANT NOTE: Eligible applicants must be accepted into a County or County contracted mental health agency internship to be considered for the stipend.
 Please review the IPT database for all eligible internship sites.